1st Edition

 Biography

-Purabi Bose, a citizen of India and has Santhal tribe/ Adivasi ancestry, is a social anthropologist and environmental scientist with a research focus on forest tenure and land rights of Indigenous Peoples, climate adaptation, and food security in Asia, East Africa, and Latin America.
-Currently, she is a Senior Lecturer of Forest Policy at the Swedish University of Agricultural Sciences (SLU), Sweden.
+Purabi Bose, a citizen of India with Santhal tribe/Adivasi ancestry, is a social anthropologist and environmental scientist with a research focus on forest tenure and land rights of indigenous peoples, climate adaptation, and food security in Asia, East Africa, and Latin America.
+Currently, she is an Associate Professor (Docent) and Senior Lecturer of Forest Policy at the Swedish University of Agricultural Sciences (SLU), Sweden.